 One of the great things about Dynamics 365 CRM is its use of universal programming languages like HTML, Java, and the .NET framework.
 Salesforce on the other hand employs its own proprietary language, known as Apex.
 While Dynamics 365 users can customize the CRM as needed, customization is limited in Salesforce.
 And, as you’ve likely already found out if you’re using Salesforce, trying to find an Apex developer is both difficult and expensive.

-With Dynamics 365, you can move your system from hosted to in-house with easy.
+With Dynamics 365, you can move your system from hosted to in-house with ease.
 Of course, you can do the same with Salesforce...at an additional cost.
-The “unlimited” version of Salesforce is required for this functionality, and it’s not cheap.
-Those “extra costs” sure are adding up, aren’t they?
+The unlimited version of Salesforce is required for this functionality, and it’s not cheap ($300/user/month).
+Those extra costs sure are adding up, aren’t they?

 Microsoft Dynamics 365 CRM can be deployed according to your needs, either through multi-tenant Software-as-a-Service (SaaS)/cloud hosting, private hosting, or on-premise hosting.
 Meanwhile, Salesforce only offers SaaS/cloud hosting.
 Depending on your organization, you may not be able to risk sending sensitive customer data over the internet.
 The need for additional security may mean that on-premise deployment is the only way to go, and Salesforce doesn’t offer this option.